 1. Metal alloy magnets: Nd2Fe14B, SmCo, and AlNiCo

 NdFeB – Temperatures up to 150°C. Corrosion protection required.
-SmCo – Temperatures up to 350°C. Corrosion protection optional.
+SmCo – Temperatures up to 350°C. Corrosion protection is optional.
 Ceramic – Temperatures up to 250°C. Corrosion protection not required.

 Hysterlloy (hysteresis couplings) – Temperature is up to 350C.
 Corrosion protection not required.

-All above permanent magnets can be used on the magnetic coupling.
+All the above permanent magnets can be used on the magnetic coupling.
 But neodymium iron boron is the most widely used magnetic material due to high magnetic energy product (BHmax) and intrinsic coercive force.
-When under high working temperature (above 200 degrees Celsius), you can use SmCo magnet which can reach 250 to 300 degrees Celsius.
+When under high working temperature (above 200 degrees Celsius), you can use the SmCo magnet which can reach 250 to 300 degrees Celsius.